3 Classification: Basic Concepts

 tuneLength = 10,

-trControl = trainControl(method = "cv",
+trControl = trainControl(method = "cv")

 )

-Compare accuracy over all folds.
+Compare the accuracy and kappa distributions of the final model over all folds.

 resamps <- resamples(list(